With MAXQDA 2020, analyzing Twitter data is faster and easier than ever before! Learn how to analyze Twitter data here in 6 easy steps:

 In order to take a closer look at each stage of the process, let’s analyze some current Twitter data with MAXQDA.
-In this example research project, we will analyze tweets related to the 2018 United States midterm elections.
-Specifically, we have imported tweets with the hashtag #midterms a few days before, during, and after the elections on November 6th, 2018.
+In this example research project, we will analyze tweets related to a generally important topic that – in times where many are working from home– is as relevant as ever: work/life balance.
+Specifically, we have imported tweets with the hashtag #WorkLifeBalance from the last 7 days.

 MAXQDA has a wide range of features to help you analyze Twitter data that will be useful during all three stages of the social media analysis process.
 The analysis steps during each stage will, of course, depend on the methodological framework and analysis goals in your project, but we suggest starting with this approach if you are new to social media analysis:

 - filtering the categorized data based on relevancy,

 - analyzing the sentiments of the imported tweets,